Shreshth-mehra/Obsidian-TV-Tracker/README.md

 ## Upcoming

-I have alreayd started work on the next update and am planning the following major changes
+I have already started work on the next update and am planning the following major changes

-1. Discover New - Helps you find what to watch based on your titles and rating
+1. Discover New - Multiple algorithms to choose from for discovering
 2. Faster performance
-3. Improved metrics options and calculations
-4. Imporved UI scaling
+3. Improved UI scaling

 # Usage